Understand your company's position and learn more about the options available

 The employees you’re making redundant will naturally be worried about their own financial circumstances and whether they’re going to be able to pay their bills on time.
 Keeping them in mind and informed about the company’s situation - the steps you’re taking to deal with it, and the fact that you’re not just writing them off – can ease their concerns.

-The situation is slightly different if your business has entered insolvency and is no longer trading.
-If the business enters administration or a Company Voluntary Arrangement (CVA), for example, or is liquidated, eligible employees will be able to make a claim on the government’s National Insurance Fund (NIF).
+The situation is slightly different if your business has become insolvent and is no longer trading.
+If the company is liquidated, eligible employees will be able to make a claim on the government’s National Insurance Fund (NIF).

 There’s no assurance that staff will receive all the money they’re owed, but they may be able to claim such payments as unpaid holiday, wage arrears, notice pay, and some pension contributions from the National Insurance Fund.